 Finally, Christmas decorations are an important aspect of the holiday and include things such as trees, lights, nativity scenes, garland, stockings, angels, wreaths, mistletoe, and holly.
 The Christmas tree tradition is believed to have started in Germany in the eighteenth century, although some believe Martin Luther began the tradition in the sixteenth century.
 Christmas trees were introduced to England in the early nineteenth century.
 In 1848 the British royal family photo showed the family with a Christmas tree, and it caused a sensation.
 A version of the photo was reprinted two years later in the United States.
 By the 1870s the putting up of trees was common in the United States.
 They are adorned with lights and ornaments, and can be real or artificial.

-Christmas Day is observed next on Tuesday, December 25th, 2018.
+Christmas Day, also known as Christmas, is observed next on Tuesday, December 25th, 2018.
 It has always been observed annually on December 25th.